-4.7.2 Analyze and Install Electric Vehicle (EV) Charging using On-Site Solar PV Electricity

-The district has installed significant electric vehicle (EV) charging infrastructure in the past, including 10 Level 2 chargers on the De Anza campus and 13 installed at Foothill.
-As described above, through the energy code and the state Chancellor's Office, the state of California is developing guidance on the percentage and type of chargers required based on total parking spaces.
-The district will apply this guidance in planning for additional charging stations.
-In addition, the district will evaluate technologies and install autonomous vehicle fast-charging stations anticipating their future deployment on the roads.
+4.7.6 Analyze and Install Electric Vehicle (EV) Charging using On-Site Solar PV Electricity developed requirements on the percentage and type of chargers required based on total parking spaces.
+The district should apply this guidance in planning for additional charging stations.
+In addition, the district should evaluate technologies and install autonomous vehicle fast-charging stations anticipating their future deployment on the roads.